 The First List is set out in the statute and consists of EU member states (except Croatia), Iceland, Norway and Switzerland.
-There is no reference to the Dublin III Regulation, but the legislation states that the listed countries are to be treated as places in which a person will not be at risk of persecution contrary to the Refugee Convention, and from which they will not be sent in breach of the Refugee Convention or European Convention on Human Rights (ECHR).94 In relation to a person who can be removed to one of these countries, the Dublin Regulation is applied.
+There is no reference to the Dublin III Regulation, but the legislation states that the listed countries are to be treated as places in which a person will not be at risk of persecution contrary to the Refugee Convention, and from which they will not be sent in breach of the Refugee Convention or European Convention on Human Rights (ECHR).106

 Whether the person can be removed to one of these countries is determined in the first instance by whether they can be shown to have travelled through that country.
-Fingerprinting is a routine part of the screening process, carried out in all cases, and fingerprints are sent to the Immigration Fingerprint Bureau (IFB) which automatically runs a fingerprint check on the Eurodac database.95
+During 2020 the UK had access to the Eurodac system but from 2021 access is limited to transfer requests made prior to the beginning of 2021.